Graham5040/Original-CR10-Marlin-Firmware-Source/README.md

 Below is a copy of the License portion of the Marlin Firmware readme, and the reason why this mirror exists.

-More information about Marlin Firmware can be found at [MarlinFW.org](http://marlinfw.org) and on their Github page [here] (https://github.com/MarlinFirmware).
+More information about Marlin Firmware can be found at [MarlinFW.org](http://marlinfw.org) and on their Github page [here](https://github.com/MarlinFirmware).

 ## License